-We entered a five-year partnership with Greater Manchester Combined Authority in March 2018 (the first of only two we've agreed so far), having previously commissioned a report on worklessness and job insecurity among people over 50 in Greater Manchester.
-Mat Ainsworth's article on page 24 explains how together we hope to explore possible solutions to these issues.
+We entered a five-year partnership with Greater Manchester Combined Authority in March 2016 (the first of only two we've agreed so far).
+As part of this we commissioned a report on worklessness and job insecurity among people over 50 in Greater Manchester.
+Mat Ainsworth's article on page 24 explains how together we are exploring possible solutions to these issues.